pierre-guillou/pdiags_bench/README.md

 poetry run python main.py prepare_datasets -d
 ```

+Use the `--max_dataset_size xxx` flag to change the number of downloaded
+datasets (default 1024MB).
+Use the `--max_resample_size yyy` flag to
+modify the resampled size (default 192 for a 192^3 grid)

 4. Launch the Persistence Diagram computation

 ```
 poetry run python main.py compute_diagrams
 ```

+Use the `--sequential` key to request a sequential execution (parallel
+for TTK, Dipha and Oineus by default).

 5. Observe the results, generate a LaTeX table